felipe-gomes-vicente/rocket-movies-api/README.md

 - SQLite database to save the data;
 - Tool Beekeper Studio;
 - Query Builder with tool Knex.js;
+- PM2 Advanced process manager for production Node.js applications;
+- Multer is a node.js middleware for handling multipart/form-data, which is primarily used for uploading files;
+- JWT with jsonwebtoken;
 - Data immutability;
 - Promises with Async Await;
 - Classes and events;